lorrainescanlon/wild_atlantic_wares/README.md

 Ensure the following are installed and added to requirements.txt prior to deployment to Heroku.
 - Gunicorn, required by Heroku to run Django.
 - Pyscopg2, required to connect to PostgreSQL.
-- Whitenoise, to enable the serving of static files in prodution environment.
 - Amazon bucket to host images and video files.
 - Stripe account to enable payments.